 Returning from my trip, I made the decision to join Audley as an Australia Specialist.
-I was soon back Down Under visiting places such as Kangaroo Island, Ayres Rock and the Daintree Rainforest, checking out properties and tours and boosting my knowledge and experience to help others plan trips of their own.
+I was soon back Down Under visiting places such as Kangaroo Island, Ayers Rock and the Daintree Rainforest, checking out properties and tours and boosting my knowledge and experience to help others plan trips of their own.

 Speak to Sean

 Start planning your trip to Australia with Sean

 - Make an enquiry

 An exclusive ecolodge overlooking the Mossman River in the tropical Daintree Rainforest, Silky Oaks Lodge and Spa provides the ultimate in relaxation.
 The lodge blends seamlessly with its environment, and as you enter your private treehouse, the ancient rainforest all around you, the sense is of utter tranquillity.
 Whether you want to relax on a hammock and watch exotic birds flit by, join a riverside yoga session, indulge in a deluxe spa treatment or trek through the forest and learn about its flora and fauna, Silky Oaks offers it all.

 Deep in Flinders Chase National Park on Kangaroo Island, our small group had stopped in a clearing for lunch.
 As we waited for our local guide to get things ready, I heard a branch snap loudly nearby.
 As I turned around, I noticed an inquisitive kangaroo poking its head out from behind a tree just by my right shoulder.
 A quick rustle later and a wallaby joined the party.
 It was such a surreal moment to be enjoying a refreshing glass of wine yet to be surrounded by native animals in their natural habitat.